 - You hope to place a heavier focus on stewardship.

-Just like a Certified Financial Planner (CFP), a CKA has the training and experience necessary to provide sound advice on financial topics like retirement planning, investing, insurance, taxation, and estate planning.
+Just like a Certified Financial Planner (CFP), a professional with the CKA financial certification has the training and experience necessary to provide sound advice on financial topics like retirement planning, investing, insurance, taxation, and estate planning.
 The difference, however, is that a CKA will explicitly apply Christian principles when doing so.

 You can expect CKAs to show you how to live within (or below) your means, spend less than you earn, save and invest, and avoid debt as much as possible.
 With their support, you can create and maintain a lifestyle that’s free of excessive consumption and one that adheres to a budget and strong cash management skills.